 Elder neglect can be intentional or accidental, but either circumstance is a form of elder abuse.

-In some cases, it’s clear the neglect is causing direct harm to an elder.
-These cases of elder neglect are a more severe form of abuse, and may overlap with physical or emotional abuse.
-Individuals who recognize that they are neglecting an elder and willingly continue to do so must be held directly responsible for their actions.
+In some cases, it is clear the neglect is causing direct harm to an elder.
+These cases of elder neglect are a more severe form of abuse and may overlap with physical or emotional abuse.
+Individuals who recognize they are neglecting an elder and willingly continue to do so must be held directly responsible for their actions.

 More commonly, caregivers neglect elders due to a lack of resources or support.
-For example, understaffed nursing homes may find it challenging to maintain weekly bath quotas, or may result in an environment where individuals only receive care on a pre-set schedule without room for necessary modifications when unexpected needs arise.
+For example, understaffed nursing homes may find it challenging to maintain weekly bath quotas.
+Understaffed facilities may result in an environment where individuals only receive care on a pre-set schedule without room for necessary modifications when unexpected needs arise.

-Unfortunately, neglect can be challenging to prosecute within the U.S., as our legal systems tend to require action for liability.
-Individuals who simply don’t do something they should are harder to blame.
+Unfortunately, neglect can be challenging to prosecute within the U.S. as our legal systems tend to require action for liability.
+Individuals who simply do not do something they should are harder to blame.
 Despite this difficulty, there has still been numerous successful elder neglect lawsuits, especially when the consequences are severe.

 Consequences of Nursing Home Neglect For Elders